 We are very lucky to have a rich variety of trees in Cambridge.
 There are an estimated quarter of a million trees growing in a variety of public and private locations.

-The trail is about 1,500m long.
 Many of the trees on the trail are close to paved pathways and are wheelchair accessible.
 But some trees can only be seen at close quarters by venturing over grassy areas or along informal paths.
-As a result the tree trail is not fully wheelchair accessible.
+As a result our tree trails are not fully wheelchair accessible.

 If you use Instagram you can share your photos of the trees – just tag @camtrees and we’ll do the rest.

 We hope this smartphone-friendly approach will encourage as wide an audience as possible to go outdoors and discover our amazing trees.

 We hope to create more tree trails soon.
 If you belong to a local community group, let us know if you’d like to see one in your area.

 If you want to find out more, read about why trees matter [PDF, 622KB].

 - Cherry Hinton Hall tree trail map [PDF, 149KB]